nkatzenberger/Senior-Design-Project-L3M/README.md

 # TODO: SET UP CIRCLE CI, THIS NEEDS TO BE DONE BY THE REPO ADMIN (NICK)

 # Senior-Design-Project-L3M
-Project focusing on creating an online installer for open source llms.
+Project focusing on creating an online installer for open source large language models.

 # IMPORTANT